quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A005---Learn-Generative-AI-with-PyTorch-Manning-2024-Mark-Liu--/2lgaw_part22_9.2.2_Creating.md

 :p How is the `Decoder` class implemented?
 ??x
-The `Decoder` class is initialized with a single decoder layer and the number of layers \( N \).
+The `Decoder` class is initialized with a single decoder layer and the number of layers $N$.
 It uses the `nn.ModuleList` to store multiple copies of the same decoder layer.
 This allows for stacking identical sub-layers in parallel.

 :p What does the `forward` method do in the `Decoder` class?
 ??x